Ignite

 Overall, how would you describe the quality of your output?

 It can be grueling to brainstorm new ideas or get creative with a spent mind, and it can be nearly impossible to enjoy our work within that space as well.
-Our hope is that these questions help you to take a closer look at where you are right now and begin to formulate a plan that feels right.
-That supercharge might free up some space that you didn’t have before, not space that simply wasn’t noticed, but space that actually didn’t exist because you were too taxed.
+Our hope is that these questions help you take a closer look at where you are right now and begin to formulate a plan that feels right.
+That supercharge may free up some space that you didn’t have before, not space that simply wasn’t noticed, but space that actually didn’t exist because you were too taxed.
 It’s that email that took way too long to draft or that snack that came after pushing through five more tasks at a crawl pace because all you were thinking about was getting a bite to eat.
 Walk away from the email.
 Put down the tasks.
 Get the snack.
 Take a walk.
 Breathe some fresh air.
 Close your eyes.
 Regroup and recenter.
 Once we find this space, nothing looks the same.
 As always, take with you what you need and what speaks to you, and then leave the rest.
 Sending you our best today and always.

 Recommended blog reading: